anuraktrajmathur/vehicle_modelling/README.md

 This plot shows the body slip angle (β), which indicates the deviation between the vehicle's velocity vector and heading.

-Linear model (top): Predicts stable and gradual increase in slip angle across all η values.
+Linear model (top): Predicts stable and gradual increase in body slip angle across all η values.

 Nonlinear model (bottom): Captures significant instability and oscillations in the oversteer case, indicating the onset of loss of control—something the linear model cannot predict.